tomato42/tls13-spec/draft-ietf-tls-tls13.md

 be used with DSA.

-#  Cryptographic Computations

-In order to begin connection protection, the TLS Record Protocol requires specification of a suite of algorithms, a master secret, and the client and server random values.
-The authentication, key agreement, and record protection algorithms are determined by the cipher_suite selected by the server and revealed in the ServerHello message.
-The random values are exchanged in the hello messages.
-All that remains is to calculate the key schedule.

 ### New Session Ticket Message

 After the server has received the client Finished message, it MAY send